Discover Log Shipping: 10 Best Practices

 Q: Can Log Shipping be utilized for read-only reports?

-Ans: Yes, but the secondary database remains in restore mode and is read-only.
+Ans: Yes, but the secondary database is still read-only and in restore mode.

 Q: Can we set up many secondary servers?